16 Procrastination Examples Destroying Your Life

 • Fear of Failure: Thinking about a task and getting anxious will push you to put it off.
 This has happened to me hundreds of times in my career.

 • Perfectionism: it’s never the right moment.
+This a sneaky form of procrastination.
 You want to start when you’re ready and focused.
 But there’s not a perfect moment.
 You will just miss tasks and deadlines.

 Examples of procrastination in school